Who Pays NTSA Car Transfer Fees Buyer Or Seller In Kenya?

 One of the most common questions that arise during this process is: who pays the NTSA car transfer fees – the buyer or the seller?

-The answer to this question is not straightforward and depends on a number of factors.
+The answer to this question is not straightforward and depends on several factors.
 In general, however, the person who is responsible for paying the NTSA car transfer fees will depend on the agreement reached between the buyer and the seller.

 In most cases, it is the buyer who is responsible for paying the transfer fees.
 This is because, under Kenyan law, it is the buyer who must complete the transfer process and register the vehicle in their name.

-As part of this process, the buyer must pay a number of fees to the NTSA, including the transfer fee, the inspection fee, and the registration fee.
+As part of this process, the buyer must pay many fees to the NTSA, including the transfer fee, the inspection fee, and the registration fee.

 The transfer fee is a one-time fee that is paid to the NTSA when a vehicle is transferred from one owner to another.
 This fee is currently set at Ksh.
 1650 for private vehicles and Ksh.
 3000 for commercial vehicles.